Money (That's What I Want): Writing credits dispute

-Singer Barrett Strong claims that he co-wrote the song with Berry Gordy and Janie Bradford.
+Singer Barrett Strong claimed that he co-wrote the song with Berry Gordy and Janie Bradford.
 His name was removed from the copyright registration three years after the song was written, restored in 1987 when the copyright was renewed, and then excised again the following year.
 Gordy has stated that Strong's name was only included because of a clerical error.

 The Beatles version

 Recording

 The Beatles recorded "Money" in seven takes on July 18, 1963.
 A series of piano overdubs was later added by producer George Martin.
-The song was released in November 1963 as the final track on their second UK album, With the Beatles.
+The song was released in November 1963 as the final track on their second UK album With the Beatles and subsequently released in the US in April 1964 when it was included on The Beatles' Second Album.

 According to George Harrison, the group discovered Strong's version in Brian Epstein's NEMS record store (though not a hit in the UK, it had been issued on London Records in 1960).
 They had previously performed it during their audition at Decca Records on January 1, 1962, with Pete Best still on drums at the time.
 They also recorded it six times for BBC radio.
 A live version, taped at a concert date in Stockholm, Sweden, in October 1963, was included on Anthology 1.

-In 2018, the music staff of Time Out London ranked "Money (That's What I Want)" at number 25 on their list of the best Beatles songs.
+In 2018 the music staff of Time Out London ranked "Money (That's What I Want)" at number 25 on their list of the best Beatles songs.